QubesOS/qubes-posts/2023-03-15-dasharo-fidelisguard-z690-first-qubes-certified-desktop.md

 ## What is Qubes-certified hardware?

 [Qubes-certified hardware](/doc/certified-hardware/) is hardware that has been certified by the Qubes developers as compatible with a specific [major release](/doc/version-scheme/) of Qubes OS.
 All Qubes-certified devices are available for purchase with Qubes OS preinstalled.
-Beginning with Qubes 4.0, in order to achieve certification, the hardware must satisfy a rigorous set of [requirements], and the vendor must commit to offering customers the very same configuration (same motherboard, same screen, same BIOS version, same Wi-Fi module, etc.) for at least one year.
+Beginning with Qubes 4.0, in order to achieve certification, the hardware must satisfy a rigorous set of [requirements](/doc/certified-hardware/#hardware-certification-requirements), and the vendor must commit to offering customers the very same configuration (same motherboard, same screen, same BIOS version, same Wi-Fi module, etc.) for at least one year.

 [Qubes-certified computers](/doc/certified-hardware/#qubes-certified-computers) are specific models that are regularly tested by the Qubes developers to ensure compatibility with all of Qubes' features.
 The developers test all new major versions and updates to ensure that no regressions are introduced.